The Greenhouse Effect

 However, the Stratosphere is not a completely static, homogeneous temperature layer.
 Local temperature gradients will favour further heat absorption (and emission) – particularly by carbon dioxide which is the only GHGM of any appreciable effective density (*8) in the lower Stratosphere.

 At around 20 kilometres altitude the Stratosphere begins to warm up.
-By around 50 kilometres altitude it has warmed by as much as 60⁰C.
+By around 50 kilometres altitude it has warmed by as much as 40 to 60⁰C.

 If the effective density of all GHGMs (8) remained as high as at sea-level for the warmest Stratospheric level at 50 kilometres, then TOA (3) emissions would have the signature of about 0⁰C - the Planck Black body temperature (*10).

-As it happens, the effective density of GHGMs tails off to insignificance by 50 kilometres.
+As it happens, the effective density of GHGMs tails off to insignificance by 50 kilometres altitude.

 Only two GHGMs have non-trivial effective densities (*8) in the upper (warming) Stratosphere: carbon dioxide and ozone.